 Baby Kale Salad with Ham, Gruyere, and Grainy Mustard

-Prep time: 10 minutes • Cook time: 5 minutes
+Active Time: 10 minutes • Total Time: 5 minutes

 Yields: 4 Servings

 - 2 tablespoons red or white wine vinegar